Hala06/Safetrip/README.md

 SafeTrip.AI helps first-time and values-conscious travelers (Muslim tourists, solo women, accessibility-conscious users) explore unfamiliar cities safely and comfortably using Google Maps Platform, real-time data, and intelligent AI assistance.

+## 🚀 Project Status

+This is a frontend-only implementation of the SafeTrip.AI concept.
+Backend functionality for authentication, user data management, and API integrations will be implemented separately.

 ## ✨ Features

 ### 🎯 Smart Values-Based Filtering